komipon/komipon/README.md

 - 👋 Hi, I’m @komipon
 - 👀 I’m interested in a lot of stuff
-- 🌱 I’m currently learning Webservers, APIs
+- 🌱 I’m currently learning Webservers, APIs, GNOME stuff
-- 💞️ I’m looking to collaborate on ?
 - 📫 How to reach me captaintripod@hotmail.com

 <!---